It is beneficial to come to a mutual agreement on child custody

 In Arizona, the parents are required to do the following:

-Mediation – If the couple can’t agree on custody or parenting time, they are encouraged to seek mediation to try and work it out with the help of a third person.
-The Superior Courts in Arizona provide mediation services when minor children are involved, free of charge, even before the divorce papers have been filed with the Court.
+Mediation – If the parties can’t agree on Legal Decision Making or Parenting Time, they are encouraged to seek mediation to try and work it out with the help of a neutral third person.
+The Superior Courts in Arizona provide mediation services when minor children are involved, of charge, even before the divorce papers have been filed with the Court.

 Parent Education – Each parent is required by law to complete an educational class.
-The state requires new divorcing parents to attend an information program focused on the child’s needs.
-An amendment passed through legislation became effective January 1, 2013, and orders the courts to include education about the impact of divorce, restructuring the family, and the court’s involvement with the child.
+The state requires new divorcing parents or parents with a custody dispute to attend an information program focused on the child’s needs.
+The class is designed to educate parents about the impact of divorce, restructuring the family, and the courts involvement with the child.
+See A.R.S. § 25-315.

-Guardian – When parents cannot agree, and the court feels the welfare of the children might be in jeopardy, the court may appoint a guardian to represent the children’s interest in court.
-This institution is called Guardian Ad Litem.
+Best Interest Attorney – When parents cannot agree, and the court feels the welfare of the children might be in jeopardy, the court will appoint a Best Interest Attorney to represent the children’s interest in court.

 If you are facing custody issues, don’t wait to get a consultation from a qualified Phoenix, Arizona Divorce Lawyer.